Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Moore Reef

 About 40 km offshore.
-A massive horseshoe-shaped reef that hosts several pontoon operations.
+A massive horseshoe-shaped reef hosting several pontoon operations.
 Well-protected western side, deep wall on the eastern edge.
 Known as a nursery reef with abundant juvenile fish life.

 Flynn Reef

 About 57 km offshore.
 Famous for shallow coral gardens at around 5 m depth — excellent for snorkelling.
-Walls drop to 20 m on the outer edges.
-Sites include Tracy's Bommie, Gordon's Mooring, and Coral Gardens.
-Sea turtles, reef sharks, and giant Maori wrasse are common.
+Walls drop to 20 m on outer edges.
+Sea turtles, reef sharks and giant Maori wrasse are common.

 Milln Reef

 About 55 km offshore.
 Consists of large coral bommies rising from 30 m to just below the surface, carpeted in hard and soft corals.
-Excellent for certified divers, with regular sightings of reef sharks, dolphins, and resident turtles.
-Outstanding night diving.
+Excellent for certified divers, with regular sightings of reef sharks, dolphins and resident turtles.

 Norman & Saxon Reefs

 Popular with both day boats and liveaboards.
-Norman Reef has protected lagoon areas good for introductory divers.
-Saxon Reef's "Magic Wall" is rated one of the best dives accessible from Cairns — a steep drop-off with large pink soft corals and sea whips.
+Norman Reef has protected lagoon areas good for intro divers.
+Saxon Reef's "Magic Wall" is rated one of the best dives accessible from Cairns — a steep drop-off with large pink soft corals.

 Hastings Reef

-A large patch reef spanning about 10 sq km, featuring coral overhangs, swim-throughs, caves, and drop-offs.
-Good variety for both snorkellers and divers.
+A large patch reef spanning about 10 sq km, featuring coral overhangs, swim-throughs, caves and drop-offs.
+Good variety for both snorkellers and divers across multiple site options.

 Thetford Reef

-Numerous coral bommies with wall dives and swim-throughs.
-Giant clams, butterflyfish, angelfish.
-More exposed to weather, so visited when conditions allow.
+Numerous coral bommies with wall dives and swim-throughs — giant clams, butterflyfish and angelfish in good numbers.
+More exposed to weather so visited when conditions allow, making it a bonus site on calm days.

-Port Douglas — Agincourt Ribbon Reef: If you're willing to travel an hour north of Cairns to Port Douglas, boats there access the Agincourt Ribbon Reef — a series of reefs right on the outer edge of the continental shelf, regarded as one of the most significant reef sites in the entire system.
-The ribbon reefs generally offer exceptional visibility and diverse marine life.
+Port Douglas — Agincourt Ribbon Reef: Travelling an hour north to Port Douglas opens access to the Agincourt Ribbon Reef — a series of reefs right on the outer edge of the continental shelf, regarded as among the most significant reef sites in the entire system.
+The ribbon reefs generally offer exceptional visibility and diverse marine life, with day boats running directly from Port Douglas.

 When to Go — Seasons on the Reef